top of page

 There are two versions of IP addressing currently used - IPv4 and IPv6.

-IPv4 uses a 32-bit address that allows for over 4 billion unique addresses
+IPv4 is a 32-bit address, represented in denary, that allows for over 4 billion unique addresses

-A MAC address is a unique hexadecimal number assigned to each network interface card inside a networked device e.g. a router or a laptop
+A MAC address is a unique hexadecimal number assigned to each network interface card/controller inside a networked device such as a router or laptop

 Network Interface Card.png